Vaishali247/Vaishali247/README.md

 - 👋 Hi, I’m @Vaishali247
-- 👀 I’m interested in ...
+- 👀 I’m interested in coding
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Cpp and DSA
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Open Source
 - 📫 How to reach me ...
 Lg

 <!---